Terraform with Azure

 As a resource topology becomes complex, understanding the meaning and impact of infrastructure changes can be difficult.

-Terraform provides a command-line interface (CLI) that allows users to validate and preview infrastructure changes before they are deployed.
-Previewing infrastructure changes in a safe, productive manner has several benefits:
+The Terraform CLI enables users to validate and preview infrastructure changes before application.
+Previewing infrastructure changes in a safe manner has several benefits:

 - Team members can collaborate more effectively by quickly understanding proposed changes and their impact.